podmanbest/elk/hosts-config.md

 SELINUX=disabled

 # Install podman
-sudo dnf install podman podman-remote
+sudo dnf install podman podman-remote podman-docker podman-compose

 # If podman requires a proxy in your infrastructure setup, modify the /usr/share/containers/containers.conf file and add the HTTP_PROXY and HTTPS_PROXY environment variables in the [engine] section.
 Please note that multiple env variables in that configuration file exists — use the one in the [engine] section.